 Let us say you want to create a financial report accounting for the cost of corporate travel.
 You import data from multiple source applications.
 Someone booked a trip via an agency, and you rightly take the bill information into account.
 The same expenditure also appears in the credit card feed, and you include that in the report as well.
 You fall victim to a classic case of duplicate data and end up with a false report.

-Duplicate data is one facet of poor data quality; there is a bunch of others.
+Duplicate data is one facet of poor data quality; there are a bunch of others.
 We will look into a few of them.

 The systematic storage of customer information, including but not limited to contact data, is crucial for a business to reach and engage its potential customer base.
 The challenge lies in the fact that every department of the business touches customer information.